Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Opponent Indifference

 Let us quickly discuss this lemma statement before we begin its proof.
 By Lemma \ref{op-sep}, for each $P$-interval $(A, B)$, there exists a continuous function $\beta$ that bisects $\sigma$ on this interval.
 But this lemma is claiming something stronger: that there is a \emph{single} continuous function $\beta$ that bisects $\sigma$ on \emph{all} $P$-intervals simultaneously.
 This strengthening requires a bit of topology to prove, but is overall fairly straightforward.

 \begin{proof} [Proof of Lemma \ref{p_sep}] We construct a bisector $\beta$ as follows.
 First, we arbitrarily fix a point; say, $\beta(0)=0$, and all other values of $\beta$ are currently undefined.
 Then, iterate the following process.
 Let $x$ be the current supremum of the points on which $\beta$ has been defined.
 Let $\eps>0$ be the largest value such that $(x-\eps, x+\eps)$ is a $P$-interval.
-Note that this interval intersects at least one previously-defined point, and thus there is a unique extension of $\beta$ to this interval that bisects $\sigma$ on $(x-\eps, x+\eps)$.
-Extend $\beta$ to this interval, and repeat.
+Using Lemma \ref{op-sep}, there exists an infinite family of bisectors over $(x-\eps, x+\eps)$, which are vertical translations of each other.
+However, since $(x-\eps, x+\eps)$ intersects at least one previously-defined point, only one bisector in this family is consistent with the previously-selected values of $\beta$.
+We may extend $\beta$ to the interval $(x-\eps, x+\eps)$ using this particular bisector, and repeat infinitely.

 We claim that, for every nonnegative number $r$, there is a constant $c_r$ such that the value of $\beta(r)$ is defined after finitely many iterations of this process.
 To see this, let $D \subseteq \rr$ be the set of points with this property, and suppose for contradiction that the supremum of $D$ is a finite real number $r^*$.
 Note that $D$ is the union of open intervals, and thus $D$ is open, which means it does not contain its supremum.
 Since $r^* \notin D$, there is no constant $c_{r^*}$ for which $\beta(r^*)$ is defined after $c_{r^*}$ iterations.
 Additionally, since $r^*$ is the supremum of $D$, any interval of the form $(r^* - \eps, r^* + \eps)$ intersects $D$.
 Let $r \in (r^* - \eps, r^* + \eps) \cap D$.
 Then after $c_r+1$ iterations, we would define $\beta(r^*)$.
 Since $c_r+1$ is finite, this implies $r^* \in D$, which completes the contradiction.